Skip to content

 Localtonians wish a Happy Anniversary to the twice-widowed John J. Crittenden and twice-widowed Elizabeth Moss, who wed in 1853.
 Moss was Crittenden’s wife until his death.

-February 27, 1862, after seizing control of Nashville, the Union forces of General Don Carlos Buell moved into far Western Kentucky and forced the evacuation of the strong confederate hold in Columbus.
-It Happened Today in Kentucky History by Robert A. Powell pg: 24
+February 27, 1862, after seizing control of Nashville, the Union forces of General Don Carlos Buell moved into far Western Kentucky and pushed out the strong confederate hold in Columbus.
+The blue uniforms had just won the Battle of Fort Donelsonon on the KY/TN border.
+It Happened in Kentucky by Robert A. Powell, pg: 24.

 February 27, 1888, Hickman County lynched Samuel Price, a white male and Bill Reams, a black male, for murder.

-February 27, 1898, William M. Singerly, a wealthy banker in Philadelphia, passed away.
+On February 27, 1898, William M. Singerly, a wealthy banker in Philadelphia, passed away.
 Belle Brezing read the news the next day in the Lexington Herald and must have felt great sorrow.
-The two had been good friends, and Belle benefited financially and emotionally from the friendship over the years.
+The two were good friends, and Belle benefited financially and emotionally from the friendship.
 Madam Belle Brezing by Buddy Thompson pg: 89

-February 27, 1911, State University, Lexington (UK) coached by Harold J. Iddings defeated Kentucky University (Transy) 22-19.
+February 27, 1911, State University, Lexington (UK), coached by Harold J. Iddings, defeated Kentucky University (Transy) 22-19.
 K.U. hosted in the Kentucky University Gymnasium.
-Bagdad native W. C. Harrison had ten points for high-scoring honors.
+Bagdad native W. C. Harrison scored ten for State.

 February 27, 1915, UofL hosted and defeated State University, Lexington (UK) 26-15.
-Alpha Brumage coached the State Five, and UofL coached themselves.
+Alpha Brumage coached the State Five.
+UofL coached themselves.
 The YMCA Arena in Louisville hosted.
-Covington native Ralph Morgan scored nine points to led all players.
+Covington native Ralph Morgan scored nine for State.

-February 27, 1924, Special Deputy Sheriff Thurman L. Jenkins, Trimble County Sheriff’s Office, succumbed to gunshot wounds sustained three days earlier while attempting to arrest a man who had just assaulted another deputy.
+February 27, 1924, Special Deputy Sheriff Thurman L. Jenkins, Trimble County Sheriff’s Office, succumbed to gunshot wounds sustained three days earlier while arresting a man who had just assaulted another deputy.

 February 27, 1925, Coach Clarence Applegran’s quartet of blue-clad youths (UK) defeated Mississippi 31-26 in the 1st round of the Southern Conference Tournament in Atlanta, GA.
 Lovell Underwood from Lexington had a game-high nine points.
 UK would lose in the 2nd round.

-February 27, 1932, the U.S. Circuit Court of Appeals upheld Al “Scarface” Capone’s eleven-year sentence for income tax invasion.
+February 27, 1932, “Scarface” Al Capone’s eleven-year sentence for income tax invasion was upheld by the U.S. Circuit Court of Appeals.

 February 27, 1933, Governor R. Laffoon issued a proclamation extending the deadline to pay property taxes for one month.

-February 27, 1935, Paducah’s Irvin S. Cobb hosted the 7th Annual Academy Awards at the Los Angles Biltmore Hotel.
+February 27, 1935, Paducah’s Irvin S. Cobb hosted the 7th Academy Awards at the Los Angeles Biltmore Hotel.
 It happened One Night swept the top five Oscars.

 Localtonians wish a Happy Birthday to Possum Trot native Robert Howard Grubbs, born in 1942.
 Robert received the 2005 Nobel Prize in Chemistry as a co-recipient for his work on olefin metathesis.
 Possum Trot is in Marshall County.

 On February 27, 1948, the General Assembly created the Legislative Research Commission (LRC).
-They maintain a legislative reference room and working library to collect information for the General Assembly to perform their duties.
-Localtonians follows them on Twitter.
+The body maintains a legislative reference room and working library to collect information for the General Assembly to perform their duties.
+They can be followed on Twitter/X.

-February 27, 1950, Governor E.C.
-Clements and his legislative advisers agreed on an increased cigarette and beer taxes to fund Kentucky education.
+On February 27, 1950, Governor E.C.
+Clements and his legislative advisers agreed to increase cigarette and beer taxes to fund Kentucky education.

 February 27-28, 1964, the 1st Governor’s Conference on Forestry occurred.
 Forest Supervisor Bob Collins represented the Cumberland National Forest and submitted a paper entitled, The Relation of Forest Management to the Wildlife Resource.
 The report emphasized the wildlife resource potential for recreation and economic return through sound silviculture.